Structure of a Leo Program

 Record

-Records contain component declarations {visibility} {name}: {type},
+Records contain component declarations {visibility} {name}: {type},.
+Names of record components must not contain the keyword aleo.

-record token {
+record Token {

 // The token owner.